Chain-Frost/tuflow_validator/README.md

 ## Settings
 - `tuflowValidator.diagnosticLevel`: `error`, `warning`, `info`, `hint` (default), or `none`.
 - `tuflowValidator.enableLatestVersionChecks`: Enable latest-version checks for versioned filenames (default: `true`).
+- `tuflowValidator.analyzeAllControlFiles`: Analyze all supported control files in the workspace (default: `false`).

 ## Latest TCF behavior
 Latest-version checks are scoped to the "latest" TCFs in each folder.
 A TCF is considered "latest" using these rules: